-The accuracy of biometric wearables continues to get a great deal of attention (most recently here, here, and here), which leads more people ask what makes Valencell’s approach to optical heart rate monitoring different.
+The accuracy of biometric wearables continues to get a great deal of attention (most recently here, here, and here), which leads more people to ask what makes Valencell’s approach to optical heart rate monitoring different.
 There are many aspects to answering that question, but this post will focus on one of the most important aspects known as “active signal characterization”.
 Active signal characterization is a term to describe the process of actively identifying and characterizing different types of raw signal data from the biometric sensors found on many wearable devices today.
 Think of active signal characterization as similar to Active Noise Cancellation in headphones, but for biometric signals being generated by the sensors in wearables of all kinds, including smartwatches, wristbands, earbuds, or others.

 Active Noise Cancellation